The Dead (Kracht novel)

-The Dead (Die Toten) is a 2016 gothic novel by the Swiss writer Christian Kracht, his fifth novel when it was released.
+The Dead (Die Toten) is a 2016 gothic novel by the Swiss writer Christian Kracht, his fifth novel.
 It is set in the film industry at the end of the Weimar era and tells the story of a (fictional) Swiss director, Emil Nägeli, and a Japanese government official (Masahiko Amakasu) who try to create a collaboration between German and Japanese cinema.
 The plot centers around the May 15 Incident.

 The narrative is structured like a Noh play with three acts.
 The language is inspired by the works of Thomas Mann, with many archaic words and expressions.
 As in all historiographic metafiction, there are historic characters acting out of time and character – one of the protagonists is a highly unsympathetic Charlie Chaplin, while there are longer appearances by Lotte Eisner, Ernst Hanfstaengel, Siegfried Kracauer and Fritz Lang.

 In telling the story of cinema’s development from silent to sound film, the novel considers the issue of "performance" – both in terms of individual identity and the social norms that represent the background to the performing of this identity.

 Publication

 The book was published on 8 September 2016 through Kiepenheuer & Witsch in Cologne.
 The cover art for the original German edition features the 1926 painting Night Rain on Shinohashi Bridge by the Japanese print artist Hasui Kawase.

 An English translation by Daniel Bowles was published on 17 July 2018 through Farrar, Straus and Giroux.
 American hardcover first editions feature a George Hurrell portrait of Jean Harlow on the cover.
-Greek, Russian, Swedish, Danish, Polish, French and Norwegian translations have been published, while Korean, Italian, Albanian, Latvian, Japanese and Mongolian translations are in preparation.
+Greek, Russian, Swedish, Danish, Italian, Korean, Polish, Croatian, French, Latvian, Lithuanian and Norwegian translations have been published, while Albanian, Malayalam, Japanese and Mongolian translations are in preparation.